j-morano/runner/README.md

 `runner` is a command line utility that allows you to run any program with single-valued arguments as if they were multi-valued.
 More specifically, `runner` takes all the values of the arguments and combines them, running the program/command with each combination.
-Thus, a program like the one shown in Snippet 1 could be summarized using `runner` as it is shown in Snippet 2.
+For example, a shell script like the one shown in Snippet 1 could be summarized using `runner` as it is shown in Snippet 2.

 Snippet 1.
 ```sh